 If there are no chambers in your area, the other option is to venture down the very exciting route of setting up your own chambers, although this is not for everyone.

-If you’re in it for the really long game, and don’t mind growing very slowly, then all you need is a spreadsheet, some locum friends, and advice from an accountant and some legal advice on how to structure your fees to avoid falling foul of Competition and Markets Authority rules on price fixing.
+If you’re in it for the really long game, and don’t mind growing very slowly, then all you need is a spreadsheet, some locum friends, advice from an accountant and some legal advice on how to structure your fees to avoid falling foul of Competition and Markets Authority rules on price fixing.

-You will soon see the need for developing your own IT system, or look into leasing one of the IT systems already developed for chambers locums.
+You will soon see the need for developing your own IT system, or migrate to using a system already in use.
 You will also eventually need to think about training and employing someone to help you manage the bookings, liaise with practices, help sort out complaints, handle queries etc.

 Setting up a chambers from scratch will eat into your time like nothing else and is as likely to drain your energy as it is to energise you, so keep close, sensible counsel, find a mentor and set yourselves targets in advance that, if you haven’t met, you can gracefully withdraw with no harm done.

-- Dr Fieldhouse is chief executive of the National Association of Sessional GPs and clinical director of Pallant Medical Chambers
+- Dr Fieldhouse is chairman of the National Association of Sessional GPs